-As of June 30, 2019, there were seven series of general obligation (GO) bonds outstanding.
+- As of June 30, 2020, there were five series of general obligation (GO) bonds outstanding.
 GO bonds are backed by the full faith and credit of the community college district and are typically paid with property taxes.
-However, for three of the outstanding issuances (Series 2006, Series 2011B, and Series 2019), the College uses other revenue sources (per credit hour fees) to pay the debt service so as to reduce property taxes.
+However, for two of the outstanding issuances (Series 2011B, and Series 2019), the College uses other revenue sources (per credit hour fees) to pay the debt service so as to reduce property taxes. - The Series 2011B, a portion of the Series 2011A, Series 2018, and Series 2019 bond proceeds were used to refund previous outstanding issuances. - The Series 2013A, and a portion of Series 2011A bond proceeds were issued to finance capital projects, including building additions and renovations. - In March 2020, the College received a ratings upgrade from Moody's from Aa1 to Aaa, which is the highest possible investment grade rating.
+These ratings reflect the College's overall financial health of which net position is a major component.
+The higher rating serves to lower the cost to issue bonds.
+The lower the cost to issue bonds, the lower the cost to taxpayers in future periods.
+This aids in obtaining capital funding at the most competitive rates.